apache/sedona/docs/setup/fabric.md

 ![](../image/fabric/fabric-8.png)

-If use this option, the config files in your notebook should be
+If you use this option, the config files in your notebook should be

 ```python
 %%configure -f